Young father killed with one punch following fender bender in Philadelphia

 "The suspect came out of nowhere," Zhang says of a man who arrived on the scene when police weren't there.

-"It was a fist and a really heavy hit at my husband's head," says Zhang of the story the delivery driver told, detailing how a man who was a relative of the other driver approached Lin and punched him in the head.
+"It was a fist and a really heavy hit at my husband's head," recounts Zhang of the story the delivery driver told, detailing how a man who was a relative of the other driver approached Lin and punched him in the head.

 "My husband collapsed," said Zhang, who got a call about the incident at the couple's restaurant.